ccjmne/blog/content/posts/everything-is-a-file.md

 +++
-title = 'Everything is a file (descriptor)' date = 2025-08-18 description = 'Becoming one with the pipes, the Mario way' taxonomies.tags = ['all', 'cli', 'posix'] draft = true
+title = 'Everything is a file (descriptor)' date = 2025-08-18 description = 'Becoming one with the pipes, in ways only [Mario](https://en.wikipedia.org/wiki/Mario) could' taxonomies.tags = ['all', 'cli', 'posix'] draft = true
 +++